jalinmayberry/Home-SOC-Lab/README.md

 - **Ubiquiti UniFi Dream Machine Pro**
     - Every home lab needs a foundation, starting with the network to support it.
 However, you are free to use a firewall of your choice.
 - **2 x Raspberry Pi 5’s**
-    - I’ll note that I purchased 2 intending to run home automation daemons on one and additional test nodes/labs on the other…that was until I started playing with **Docker (more on that later)**.
+    - I’ll note that I purchased 2 intending to run home automation daemons on one and additional test nodes/labs on the other…that was until I started playing with Docker **(more on that later)**.
 - **Windows 10/11 Machine**
     - You can be a bit modular here too.
 However, the example drawn here will be utilizing a Windows 10 machine.
 I’d recommend it to get some experience with the procedure since you might often see a mixture of Windows & NIX environments in the real world.
-    - I’m also utilizing my Windows 10 machine to run Splunk on Docker (there it is again!)
+    - I’m also utilizing my Windows 10 machine to run Splunk on Docker

 Now let’s overview the techstacks we will be using today to create our home SOC.